awalakaushik/BuildPortfolioWebsite/README.md

 # BuildPortfolioWebsite
-Build a portfolio website given a design mockup
+1. Build a portfolio website
+  - A design mockup as a PDF-file is provided and must replicate that design in HTML and CSS.